ChimeHQ/Extendable/README.md

 }
 ```

 Note that `ConnectableSceneExtension` is designed to support mulitple scene ids.
-But, as of Ventura Beta 6, I am not able to determine how you configfure an extension for more than one scene.
+But, as of Ventura Beta 6, I am not able to determine how you configure an extension for more than one scene.

 ## SwiftUI Wrappers

 You can use `AppExtensionBrowserView` and `ExtensionHostingView` to integrate the ExtensionKit view system with SwiftUI.
 Neither are complicated, but nice to have.
+These are within a seperate "ExtendableViews" library.

 ### Suggestions or Feedback